 What are the working hours?

 Standard working hours are between 7:00am – 7:00pm Mon – Fri and between 7:00am and 1:00pm on a Saturday, but there may be some activity outside of these hours for site set up and shut down.
-There may be a need for some overnight works, for example, to carry out resurfacing.
-Neighbours, businesses and other stakeholders will be notified in advance as and when these works will need to take place.
+There will also be some overnight works to carry out resurfacing.
+Neighbours, businesses and other stakeholders have been sent a letter to confirm when these works will need to take place.

 Why not build a bypass around Bridgwater?

 The Government carefully assessed the evidence for a Northern Bridgwater Bypass when they approved Hinkley Point C plans.
 They concluded a bypass around Bridgwater was not necessary.